 Many drowsy or fatigued drivers might experience a forgetful feeling when behind the wheel.
 For example, the driver might not remember how they wound up in a certain location or might not remember passing a certain landmark on their trip.

 Looking for more information on driver fatigue?
-An experienced motor vehicle accidents attorney can answer all of your questions on the subject.
+An experienced distracted driving accident attorney in Easton, PA can answer all of your questions on the subject.